 A new permanent plaza, decorative lighting, wider sidewalks, landscaping, public art, and a mid-block pedestrian crossing are being considered for the Heart of Davie Village at Davie and Bute streets.

-These improvements are part of the West End Community Plan, which includes goals to:
+These improvements are part of the West End Plan, which includes goals to:

-As we work on these improvements, we want to hear from residents, business owners, community groups, and the LGBTQ community through open houses and online feedback.
-We're also working with the West End Business Improvement Association, City advisory committees, and other stakeholders as we move forward.
+We want to hear from residents, business owners, community groups, and the LGBTQ community through open houses and online feedback.
+We're also working with the West End Business Improvement Association, City advisory committees, and other stakeholders as we move forward with these improvements.

 July 19, 2016 - Check out our video of Councillor Tim Stevenson introducing the new plaza and talking about the City's Pride Launch 2016.